sun-microsystems/emo/README.md

-# Emotion
+# Emo

-Emotional is a dynamic language, emojii based (and a subset of JavaScript)☠️
+Emo is a dynamic language, emojii based (and a subset of JavaScript)☠️

 > WIP :construction: